raspberrypilearning/kabaddi/en/step_6.md

 --- task ---

-Create a new `variable` called `kabaddi`.
+Create a new `variable`{:class='block3variables'} called `kabaddi`.
 We will use this as a timer to make sure the player presses the 'kabaddi' button (space bar) every so often, just like having to say 'Kabaddi!' while you play.

 --- /task ---